sumikkowritescode/rendering_engine/README.md

 Currently using OpenGL only (more APIs under work).
 This project is under refactoring and updates will be introduced occasionally.

 The engine uses deferred shading, Screen Space Ambient Occlusion, HDR, Bloom and motion blur.
 The current scene renders the Crytek Sponza Atrium model from [McGuire, Computer Graphics Archive](http://graphics.cs.williams.edu/data/meshes.xml).
-The scene has 100 dynamic lights and light boxes, a directional sunlight and shadows.
+The scene has 100 lights with boxes, a directional sunlight and shadows.

 The scene's settings can be tweaked from a menu which is accessed by pressing the __ESC__.
 You can also change the between different debugging draw modes by pressing 1-6.